trunkclub/lumberjack/README.md

 ## Automated runs

 If you would like to set up Lumberjack to run via some kind of automated means (e.g. in a CI/CD pipeline), you can leverage `yarn automated-audit` to do so.
-You can also pass in if you would like to capture screenshots with this script by adjusting the `automated` config setting in your `.ljconfig.js` file.
+You can also pass in if you would like to capture screenshots with this script by adjusting the `auditSettings` config settings in your `.ljconfig.js` file.

 ## Upgrading to v 2.0.0+